A variable ADAF disk model for X-ray binary systems: Application to individual sources

-The variable ADAF-thin disk model can explain all the above phenomena, including the 35-day super-period itself.
+The variable ADAF-thin disk model can explain all the above phenomena, including the pulse profile, 35-day super-period, the pre-eclipse dips by random turbulent edges of the ADAF disk and more.
 The inclination angle $i$ of Her X-1 is about $85^\circ$ \citep{leahy2025}, so the system is observed nearly edge-on.
 The neutron star itself exhibits nearly constant X-ray emission regardless of whether the system is in the MHS, SHS, or LS state.
 The low state corresponds to an extended ADAF, where the torus blocks the line of sight toward the neutron star, resulting in very weak X-ray emission.
-The turn-on of X-rays occurs when the ADAF transitions into a thin disk, making the neutron star visible.
+The turn-on of X-rays occurs when the ADAF transitions into a small ADAF or a thin disk, making the neutron star visible.
 The decrease in X-ray flux corresponds to the regrowth of the ADAF.
 As expected from the model, the rise time is usually shorter than the decay time.
-The difference between MHS and SHS lies only in the size of the ADAF.
+The difference between MHS and SHS lies only in the size of the ADAF as illustrated in Figure 2.
 The occurrence of anomalous low state means that throughout that long period, the inner disk remains in large ADAF.
 After ALS, the 35-day period slightly changes from the one before ALS \citep{still2004,leahy2011}, which is understandable within this variable ADAF model.
 In fact, even the 35-day period itself is not stable because the cycle is related to instability of turbulence.